tyreepearson/field-workshops-terraform/docs/index.md

   - You won't see results from other policies.
   - You won't have to worry about overriding soft-mandatory failures.

+???

+Now we are getting into this chapter where we are going to learn how to apply these policies after youve tested them. we recommended to put each policy into a specific policy set.
+That when you do apply these policy sets you can add them to the workspace level or the organsization level.
+The theory here is the same as we preach with all our products is the crawl walk run progression. so start off small and grannuliar at the advisory level then make your way up.
 ---
 name: creating-policies
 # Creating Policy Sets with Policies